YTALIEN/TRACE/README.md

 # TRACE
-The suorce code of "TRACE: A Generalizable Drift Detector for Streaming Data-Driven Optimization"
+The source code of "TRACE: A Generalizable Drift Detector for Streaming Data-Driven Optimization"